zhoushengisnoob/OpenDeepClustering/README.md

 ```

 ## Contact
-:email:If you have any questions, please feel free to contact me via email: [rencailgb@gmail.com](mailto:rencailgb@gmail.com)
+If you have any questions or suggestions while using our code, please feel free to contact us via the following ways.
+Our response will be sent to you quickly.

+:point_right: Submit an issue in the GitHub repository.

+:email:Send us a email: [rencailgb@gmail.com](mailto:rencailgb@gmail.com)